inspiros/cy-root/README.md

     - `df_root`: derivative or tuple of derivatives (of increasing orders) evaluated at root

-**Note**: `result.converged` might be `True` even if the solution is not optimal, which means the routine stopped because the precision tolerance is met.
+**Note**: `result.converged` might be `True` even if the solution is not optimal, which means the routine stopped because the precision tolerance is satisfied.
 I will add another flag for optimality of the root later.

 For more examples, please refer to the `examples` folder.